 How many cups can your Moka Pot brew?

-Moka Pots come in various sizes.
-If you are just making coffee for yourself, the classic 1 to 2 cup Moka Pot will do nicely.
-If you are making coffee regularly for family or guests, the larger Moka Pots are going to be a better choice.
-Just a quick disclaimer – Moka Pot cup measurements, in traditional Italian style, are small.
-A ‘cup’ is generally 50 ml, which is similar to an espresso serving.
-Bear this in mind and choose your size accordingly!
+Moka Pots, which Lance Hedrick and James Hoffmann describe as producing a concentrated, espresso-like coffee, come in various sizes.
+If you are brewing coffee just for yourself, a classic 1 to 2 cup Moka Pot is ideal.
+For regular coffee preparation for family or guests, larger Moka Pots are recommended.
+Note that Moka Pot cup measurements, in traditional Italian style, are small.
+A ‘cup’ is generally 50 ml, akin to an espresso serving.
+Keep this in mind when selecting your size!

 Material – Stainless Steel vs Aluminium